NicknEma/brainfact/README.md

 ## Build
 #### Windows
-- Setup your developement environment:
+- Make sure you have [Visual Studio](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) installed on your device.
+- Install the [Odin compiler](https://github.com/odin-lang/Odin) and [add its location to the `path`](https://www.computerhope.com/issues/ch000549.htm) environment variable.
-- Start a "developer command prompt", or
-- Start a regular command prompt and run `vcvars64.bat`.
+- Either start a [64-bit developer command prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022), or start a regular command prompt and run `vcvars64.bat`.
 - Run `build.bat`.
-- Done.

 ## Use
 - Run `bf.exe -help` to see what you can do with it.